fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 There was no evidence of anything in codebase in setting to mention this was available in web.
 Send voice messages
 There was no evidence of anything in codebase in setting to mention this was available in web.
+### Feature: 188664
+Web: As an Authenticated Practitioner, I should be able to personalise the Help & About Settings, so that I can control certain system behaviors that will maximise my user experience
+FAQ
+Display FAQS
+User Setting doc mentions about making FAQ title is displayed but bot is hidden which would otherwise lead to element's help page.
+Keyboard shortcuts ( display allowable keyboard)
+No change has been made for default behavior as by default keyboard shortcuts are displayed.
+Technically KeyboardShortcuts file in javascript toggles display of modal on the screen displaying what keys are allowed/disallowed.
+Should there be a requirements in future to control which shortcuts are allowed/disallowed specifically , change is would be possible but not part of this user story.
+Versions
+Version
+OLM version ( i.e. hide option for OLM version) Default behavior was to show OLM version.
+Its been hidden using ShowSimplifiedVersionInformation which can toggle the version information show/hide based on value we pass in from config.
+Check for update ( i.e. hide option for check for update) Check for update option has been hidden with ShowSimpliefiedVersionInformation flag.
+Legal

+Legal information comes from providing external links url in config file into terms_and_conditions_links in json config field.
+It takes url input to show external links and text input to display external link which corresponds to text.
+Privacy at the moment defaults to element's terms' and condition page whereas Terms and Conditions doesnt have anything at the moment.
+Third-party notices did not need code changes as no references were found to say third party notice.
+Cookie policy has been hidden as per user story requirement.
+Advanced(not visible)
+Keep media - not available anymore by default maybe discontinued by matrix over time Clear media cache is controlled by ShowAdvancedAboutInformation flag which also hides homserver, identity server and access token detail not been mentioned in this user story anywhere and were available in web.
+Clear cache
+Mark all messages as read - This option is not available in help setting.
+Credit
+By default credit info credits authors of font, emoji at the moment.
+Credit information is already on screen and set to default.
+There is no copyright info to refer to at this stage.